mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 });
 ```

-**Note**: Most of the state keys are not fully independent.
+> ⚠️ Most of the state keys are not fully independent.
+>
-Restoring the pagination without restoring the filters or the sorting will work, but the rows displayed after the re-import will not be the same as before the export.
+> Restoring the pagination without restoring the filters or the sorting will work, but the rows displayed after the re-import will not be the same as before the export.

 ## API